C1009919253/Talk_Together_TCP/README.md

 Port: 54652

 ## Update Log

+ver 1.0.7.211224_Base: Add Enter to send message and connect with server...

 ver 1.0.6.211201_ Base: now you can access the server through the domain name, and a peanut shell based server is added